-Sometimes businesses lose access to their Google My Business listing.
+Sometimes businesses lose access to their Google My Business listing and need to reclaim ownership.
 The listing may have been claimed by a previous employee or agency or you may not remember the email address you used to claim it.
 Either way, you want to get back control of your GMB listing.

 Google has a process to help you reclaim ownership of your Google My Business listing, but as a platinum GMB product expert, I have a couple tips that will make the process even easier.

-How to reclaim ownership of your Google My Business listing:
+Here are the steps you can take to reclaim ownership of your Google My Business listing.

 The best way to regain access to your GMB listing is to use a Google account with an email address from your own business domain throughout the entire process.
 This will help legitimize your claim further down the process.